 Children’s Garden News

-With 50,000 children expected to visit each year, the Children’s Garden will be positioned to have a profound impact on young minds around the state.
+The overarching goal is to inspire children with a love of nature, and with 50,000 children expected to visit each year, the children’s garden is positioned to have a profound impact on young minds around the region.
+The design of the garden creates a ‘sense of place’ in Georgia by incorporating native plants and Georgia habitat gardens while highlighting natural processes such as pollination, soil composition, water, plants, insects, and animals.
 Children will learn as they explore an underground root system, see the forest from a bird’s eye view, recognize a cloud structure, climb up a spider web, discover a new vegetable or investigate the hidden world of worms.
 Some key components of the project include a canopy walk with multiple observation decks, the Theater-in-the-Woods, edible landscapes, an underground adventure area, pond, bog garden and many more interactive and educational elements.

 This innovative and intentional learning environment emphasizes the importance of nature, healthy foods and healthy bodies.